 The MBTA has retained a Design Professional (DP) in accordance with the requirements of Massachusetts General Law Chapter 149A, Section 18.
 The DP is responsible for the overall management of all technical and design aspects of the Design Build procurement, design, and construction phases of the GLX program.

 The procurement process for the GLX Design Build contract was completed on December 20, 2017 with the issuance of Notice to Proceed (NTP) to the Design Build Entity selected in a Bid Opening on November 17, 2017 and accepted by the MBTA Fiscal & Management Control Board on November 20, 2017.
-Today, design work is essentially complete, and the project is in the final stages of construction with approximately 650 personnel supporting GLX.
+Today, design work is complete and the project is in the final stages of construction with approximately 650 personnel supporting GLX.
 Construction is currently schedule for completion in two phases: The Union Branch is scheduled for completion in December of 2021, and the Medford Branch is scheduled for completion in May of 2022.

 On January 5, 2015 a Full Funding Grant Agreement (FFGA), between the MBTA and the U.S. Department of Transportation Federal Transit Administration (FTA) was signed that establishes the scope of federal participation in the GLX project.
 Under the FFGA, federal dollars will fund approximately $996 million of the newly revised budget of $2.28 billion.